zachkohlberg/csc110_25fa_class_repo/w5/01/notes.md

 Returning from a function:

 - `return` is a keyword that stops the function execution
+- return is normally followed by an expression; this expression is evaluated and the result is returned to the calling code
 - if a function's return type is `void`, then we don't have to explicitly return (happens at the end of the function)
 - if a function's return type isn't `void`, then it must be guaranteed to return a value of that type

+## Variable Scope

+- scope = part of the program a variable is valid
+- normally, scope is the block in which we declare the variable
+- function parameters are scoped to the function's body/implementation
+- separate functions have completely different scopes, so you can reuse names between functions with no conflict
+- parameter names never have to match argument names: you can supply a variable named x for a parameter named age as long as the types are compatible

+## Arrays

+- don't print array variables directly
+- the benefit of arrays is that we can batch process them with a counting loop, which scales much better than writing the same code for individual variables